Weather Service Modernization Act of 1992

 The Weather Service Modernization Act of 1992, Public Law 102-567, Title VII, 106 Stat.
 4303, was a bill put forward to the 102nd Congress in 1991-1992 to modernize the technology and operations of the National Weather Service (NWS).
 It was discussed in sessions of Congress for two years.

 On September 22, 1992, it was referred to the House Committee on Science, Space and Technology.
 The bill was proposed as a time when the U.S. Congress had considerable interest in the NWS Modernization Program which would impact upon local weather offices.
-The bill was finally enacted on October 29, 1992 and signed by President George H. Bush.
+The bill was finally enacted on October 29, 1992 and signed by President George H.W.
+Bush.

 Background and general effect

 The Weather Service Modernization Act of 1992 came at a time when "a new framework was needed to implement research advances in in-situ technology, radar and satellite to real time, meso-scale observations of weather, water, and climate."